anOsuPlayer/Moona/GUIDE.md

 *Serial* and *Natural* are two Interfaces and *Serial EXTENDS Natural*.
 They're both needed to have methods that *return specific numbers that describe the object*, but they do it in a different way one from another:

-> If a type implements *Natural*, this means that it *is required to return a specific number that distinguishes that type from other types*.
+> If a type implements *Natural*, this means that it *is required to return a specific integer number that distinguishes that natural from others OR that makes two different naturals have something in common*.

-Let's create a quick example: you want to create two different types, A and B, *both implementing Natural*; let's suppose that these types are distinguished by two different "natures", e.g. the method *nature()* in the A class returns **1** whilst the one in the B class returns **2**.
+Let's create a quick example: you want to create two different classes, A and B, *both implementing Natural*; let's suppose that these types are distinguished by two different "natures", e.g. the method *nature()* in the A class returns **1** whilst the one in the B class returns **2**.
 This might seem a bit.. useless.. since A and B are two completely different objects there is absolutely no need to make them different from each other even further... or is it?

 *What if the B class extended the A class*?
-Let's picture this scenario: you have created a method which *returns true* only if passed objects are *instances of the A class* (something like **boolean isA(Object obj) { ... }**, it states something like this in its body: **if (obj instanceof A) { return true; }**; if that was the case, both instances of A and B *would be accepted in this statement*, since B extends A and, thus, the returned value would be *true*.
+Let's picture this scenario: you have created a method which *returns true* only if passed objects are *instances of the A class* (something like **boolean isA(A obj) { ... }**; if that was the case, both instances of A and B *would be accepted* and, thus, the same operations would be performed with both instances of A and B, since B extends A.

 Let's now imagine a somewhat more *particular case*: we want to create a method that returns true *ONLY when an instance of A is given as an input* (NOTE: a *direct instance*, which means no subtypes are allowed).
-It would be almost obvious to write something like this: **boolean method(A obj) { ... }**, accepting only *A types* and then filtering them with countless *instanceof* to see if they're not subtypes... but what if that method required to accept *different types*?
+It would be almost obvious to write something like this: **boolean method(A obj) { ... }**, accepting only *A types* and then filtering them with countless *instanceof* to see if they're not subtypes... but what if that method required to accept *different types* (something like **boolean method(Object obj) { ... }**)?
 What if, for each *different type* a *different operation* was required?
 Of course, in a case like this, accepting an *Object* as argument and then checking each case with the *instanceof operator* would do the trick... but would, also, take up a lot of performance.

 Here comes in help the *Natural type*: since A and B *are both Natural*, our hypothetical method could accept *a Natural instead of an Object*; from there, by just switching the value of the *.nature() method* we're able to tell apart *the nature* of that specific object.
 Even if the method *accepted a generic Object*, you could tell beforehand if that *was an instance of Natural* and, then, filter the .nature() method's output to do stuff.
 This operation (on the long term) should be able to save a lot of time in terms of performance.